095056/Luis/Auto-updating-packages.md

 # Auto updating

-Currently packages hosted on github, gitlab or tracked by repology can be auto updated by default.
+Currently packages hosted on github, gitlab or tracked by repology can be auto updated automatically if `TERMUX_PKG_AUTO_UPDATE=true` is set in build.sh

-You can use your own update method.
+You can use [scripts/bin/check-auto-update](https://github.com/termux/termux-packages/blob/master/scripts/bin/check-auto-update) script to check whether a package can be auto-updated or not.

+If automatic updating doesn't work, you may want to override it.
 See [here](#Overriding).

 ## Auto update steps refrence

+Default update method uses following functions.

 Order specifies function sequence.
 0 order specifies utility functions.